Blind quantum computation over a collective-noise channel

-Here we propose protocols to employ DFS for BQC, namely DFS-BQC protocols.
-We show that we can protect the quantum state, which is sent from Alice to Bob for BQC against the collective noise with few changes in the state preparation and communication part of the original BFK protocol, while Bob needs to do additional operations.
-Since the original BFK protocol has unconditional security against Bob's arbitrary operations, this construction substantially relaxes the proof of blindness of DFS-BQC.
+Here we propose protocols to employ DFS for BQC, namely, DFS-BQC protocols.
+We show that parties can protect the quantum state sent from Alice to Bob against an arbitrary collective noise with few changes on Alice's side and quantum communication parts of the BFK protocol, while Bob needs to perform additional operations.
+Since the BFK protocol has unconditional security against Bob's arbitrary operations, this construction substantially relaxes the proof of blindness of DFS-BQC protocols.

-We propose three variations of DFS-BQC protocols, each of which has its own advantage depending on situations.
-One is the entanglement-based protocol, where Alice is assumed to be able to generate a Bell pair.
-Second is the single-photon-based protocol, which successfully replaces the entanglement generation process with a single-photon source and the postselection at Bob's side.
-Third is the coherent-light-assisted protocol, where a single photon for utilizing the DFS in the second protocol is replaced by a coherent light pulse for the improvement of the efficiency under a lossy quantum channel.
+We propose three variations of DFS-BQC protocols.
+The first protocol is an entanglement-based DFS-BQC protocol, where Alice is required to be able to generate a Bell pair.
+However, in the BQC scenario, this requirement is too demanding for Alice.
+The second one, a single-photon-based DFS-BQC protocol successfully replaces the entanglement generation process with a single-photon source and a postselection on Bob's side.
+The third one is a coherent-light-assisted DFS-BQC protocol, where a single photon for utilizing the DFS in the second one is replaced by a coherent-light pulse.
+This replacement improves the efficiency of this protocol under a lossy quantum channel.
+These protocols require only linear optics to Alice after the state preparation and do not employ single-photon interference.

+This paper is organized as follows: In Sec.
+II, we introduce a practical noise model in the transmission channel, the procedure of the BFK protocol, and the essential properties of the BQC protocols (correctness and blindness).
+In Sec.
+III, we propose the entanglement-based DFS-BQC protocol as the first protocol.
+In Sec.
+IV, we propose the single-photon-based DFS-BQC protocol as the second protocol.
+In Sec.
+V, we propose the coherent-light-assisted DFS-BQC protocol as the third protocol.
+Section VI is devoted to the conclusion.
+In Appendices A, B, and C, we provide the details of the proof of correctness for each protocol.
+In Appendix D, we provide the detailed calculation of the success probability of the coherent-light-assisted DFS-BQC protocol.